KatharinaSick/DiMiCamp_Memory/README.md

 * Don't always return the same cards - have a big list and return some random cards
 * Extend game options with difficulty: easy, medium & hard
-* Load cards via an HTTP request instead of copying them

 ## Thoughts